 - Indoor plants are the perfect styling element for rooms throughout the home and are just lovely to look at.
 Indoor plants are good for your health for the simple reason that they are beautiful and help you to feel relaxed and at home.

-Some of my favourite indoor plants that are good for your health
+Some of my favourite indoor plants

 Orchids, Bromeliads and Snake plants are great for bedrooms.
 Remember that although all plants release oxygen and take in carbon dioxide during the day, only some do this at night time so you must be careful which ones you choose to introduce into your bedroom.